 - Cook for 3 to 4 minutes until golden on the first side, then flip and continue cooking until the second side is golden as well.
 Depending upon your skillet, you may need to adjust the heat as you go to ensure the pancakes cook all the way through but still get crisp on the outside.

-- Be sure to measure the shredded zucchini and potatoes.
+- TIP: Be sure to measure the shredded zucchini and potatoes.
 If you use a different amount than called for in the recipe, the fritters may not hold together.

-- I have not tried this recipe gluten free, but I believe you could swap oat flour for the whole wheat flour and gluten free bread crumbs, plus a pinch of extra salt and pepper for the seasoned breadcrumbs.
+- GLUTEN-FREE: I have not tried this recipe gluten free, but I believe you could swap oat flour for the whole wheat flour and gluten free bread crumbs, plus a pinch of extra salt and pepper for the seasoned breadcrumbs.

-- Store leftovers in the refrigerator for up to three days.
-Reheat gently on the stovetop with a bit of olive oil to prevent sticking.
+- TO REHEAT: Reheat gently on the stovetop with a bit of olive oil to crisp them back up and to prevent sticking.